opentox/loael-paper/loael.md

 ### Experimental variability versus prediction uncertainty

-Duplicated LOAEL values can be found in both datasets and there is a substantial number of 155 compounds occurring in both datasets.
-These duplicates allow us to estimate the variability of experimental results within individual datasets and between datasets.
+Duplicated LOAEL values can be found in both datasets and there is a substantial number of 155 compounds with more than one LOAEL.
+These chemicals allow us to estimate the variability of experimental results within individual datasets and between datasets.
 Data with *identical* values (at five significant digits) in both datasets were excluded from variability analysis, because it it likely that they originate from the same experiments.

-##### Intra dataset variability
+##### Intra database variability

-The Mazzatorta dataset has 567 LOAEL values for
-445 unique structures, 93
-compounds have multiple measurements with a mean standard deviation (-log10 transformed values) of 0.32
+The Nestl<U+FFFD><U+FFFD> database has 567 LOAEL values for `r length(levels(m$SMILES))` unique structures, 93 compounds have multiple measurements with a mean standard deviation (-log10 transformed values) of 0.32 (0.56 mg/kg_bw/day, 0.56 mmol/kg_bw/day)
-(0.56 mg/kg_bw/day,
-0.56 mmol/kg_bw/day)
 (@mazzatorta08, [@fig:intra]).

-The Swiss Federal Office dataset has 493 rat LOAEL values for 381 unique structures, 91 compounds have multiple measurements with a mean standard deviation (-log10 transformed values) of 0.29
+The FSVO database has 493 rat LOAEL values for
+381 unique structures, 91 compounds have
+multiple measurements with a mean standard deviation (-log10 transformed values) of 0.29